 It is modern in so many ways: electricity, cell phones, plastic bags, buckets, and crates, and yet there is the feeling that nothing has really changed for hundreds of years.
 Crops are still brought to market, babies are still slung on their mothers’ backs with a shawl, and there is still a sense of the organic growth of it – small stalls pressed close together selling everything you could think of.
 There are flowers for sale next to dried fish, clothing next to bananas, and children’s toys side by side with oranges and mangoes.
 You can get shoes and chickens and trinkets and all manner of things I couldn’t identify.
 Beans and garlic, bags and socks, rope, dried chili, piñatas, and exquisite hand woven and embroidered textiles.

 Down the hill a little from the market on Avenida 20 de Noviembre is the Templo Santo Domingo, one of Latin America’s most ornately decorated examples of the colonial Baroque style.
-On one side there is a crafts market selling an abundant array of local textiles, for which the region is justifiable famous.
+On one side there is a crafts market selling an abundant array of local textiles, for which the region is justifiably famous.
 The craft stalls cascade down the long flight of stairs in front of the Church’s glorious façade.

 If you continue on down the hill from Santo Domingo back to the zocalo, and then keep going you’ll come to the main walking street of San Cristobal, Calle Miguel Hidalgo.